 Want to join PMD-E?
 Go ahead!
 Anyone can join at any time, regardless of current skill level, interest level, intended participation level, or language.
 Anyone!
+Any time!

-Any time!I just joined PMD-E, welcome!
+Now that you’ve joined PMD-E, welcome!
 What should you do aside from reading the FAQ?
 You should decide whether or not you’d like to participate via art or writing, as each one requires you to fill out a different application.

 The art application is here, and the writing application is here.
 You would do well to use a program a bit more advanced than MSPaint to edit the art application, such as GIMP, Photoshop, Paint Tool SAI, etc.

 Now that you’re about to make your application, be it writing or art, you need to decide on a team you want to use to participate in our group with.
 We’ll get to what participating actually means in a little bit, but for now, let’s concentrate on you and your team.

 You may select one of three different ranks for art: Pichu, Pikachu, and Raichu, and one of two different ranks for writing: Farfetch’d and Chatot.
 Ranks are mainly used by us, the judges of PMD-E, in deciding what to look for when grading your entries.

 You may think of the ranks as somewhat of a Beginner / Intermediate / Advanced level for art, and a Casual / Serious level for writing.
 You may choose whatever you feel best represents your current skill level.
 We will not move you down a rank in art or writing (though we will suggest another rank sometimes in judging), but we will move you up if we feel your current skill level is a bit too advanced for whatever rank you had initially chosen.